Roman College: College church

 For a chapel, the Annunziata begun by the Poor Clares was completed by the Jesuits.
 It was built in 1562 and decorated in 1571 with a fresco by Federico Zuccari in the apse.
-Saints Stanislaus Kostka, Robert Bellarmine, Aloysius Gonzaga, and John Berchmans worshiped here.
+Saints Stanislaus Kostka, Robert Bellarmine, Aloysius Gonzaga, and John Berchmans worshipped here.
 But by 1620 this proved too small for a student population that exceeded 2000.
 After the canonization of St. Ignatius of Loyola in 1622, Cardinal Ludovico Ludovisi, nephew of Pope Gregory XV, financed the construction of much larger church named for the new saint.
 The old church and a part of a classroom wing of the Roman College were removed to make room for the church of St. Ignatius.
 It was designed by the Jesuit Orazio Grassi and solemnly consecrated in 1722.
 The flat ceiling and missing dome were frescoed by painter Jesuit Brother Andrea Pozzo, in a style that creates the illusion of depth (photo on right).